 Now, even though poplar burns hot, it burns for almost half the time of dense hardwood, like oak.
 So total heat production by the same volume is almost half as compared to longer burning hardwoods.

-Oak has BTU heat output 24.6-29.1 as compared to 13.7 by the poplar.
-Although it is a hardwood and these are known for their long fires and high heat output, poplar shares greater similarity with softwoods.
+Oak has a BTU heat output of 24.6 – 29.1 as compared to 13.7 by the poplar.
+Although it is a hardwood, and these are known for their long fires and high heat output, poplar shares greater similarities with softwoods.

 Poplar gives off smoke in moderate amounts if it is seasoned properly.
-If the firewood is not seasoned and has a moisture content above 20 percent, it produces more smoke and tends to smell bad.
+If the firewood is not seasoned and has a moisture content above 20 percent, it produces more smoke and smells bad.

-Creosote is the condensed material from the smoke which is the aggregation of unburnt particles from the firewood.
-The quantity of creosote is considerably higher for softwood like pine which has a higher sap and resin content.
+Creosote is the condensed material from the smoke, which is the aggregation of unburnt particles from the firewood.
+The quantity of creosote is considerably higher for softwood like pine, with a higher sap and resin content.
 Higher creosote can block your chimney and can cause chimney fires because it is highly flammable.

 Poplar is known to throw sparks.
-Dry firewood may produce less but I recommend a screen in front of your stove to avoid any fire hazard.
+Dry firewood may produce less, but I recommend a screen in front of your stove to avoid any fire hazards.

 Most hardwoods produce good coals.
 Unfortunately, poplar doesn’t.
-Its coals burn out fast leaving good ash behind.
-For this reason, you can’t rely on poplar to provide you night-long warmth and it is more suitable for pit fires and shoulder seasons.
+Its coals burn out fast, leaving good ash behind.
+For this reason, you can’t rely on poplar to provide night-long warmth, and it is more suitable for pit fires and shoulder seasons.

-Poplar has low sap and it is not difficult to work with, as is pine, which clogs equipment and spoils clothes.
-In winter days sap is the lowest, so it is better to cut the plant in winter or early spring.
+Poplar has low sap and is not difficult to work with, as is pine, which clogs equipment and spoils clothes.
+The sap is the lowest on winter days, so it is better to cut the plant in winter or early spring.